 There are different stories about who the lady might be, with one suggesting she was not a prisoner, but a cook who worked in the prison in the 1870s.
 The ghost, however, always appears wearing grey, shabby clothing with a veil covering her face, which is consistent with what female prisoners once wore.

 8. The Crouching Figure in St Mary’s Churchyard

-St Mary’s Churchy in Putney is haunted by mysterious crouching figure that has been seen in the churchyard late at night.
+St Mary’s Church in Putney is haunted by mysterious crouching figure that has been seen in the churchyard late at night.
 The same apparition has also been seen on Putney Bridge, which is close to the church.

 Witnesses have described the apparition as a shadowy figure that seems to be crouching or huddled over.
 The identity of the ghost is unknown, and it is unclear if it is connected to the church or the surrounding area.

-Some have speculated that the apparition could be the spirit of a former resident of Putney, or perhaps even a traveler who met their untimely demise on the bridge.
+Some have speculated that the apparition could be the spirit of a former resident of Putney, or perhaps even a traveller who met their untimely demise on the bridge.
 Regardless of its origins, the crouching figure has become a source of mystery and intrigue for those who have encountered it.

 9. The Orphan Girl in the Royal Victoria Patriotic Building

 The Royal Victoria Patriotic Building was once an orphanage for girls, and is today said to be haunted by the apparition of a young girl.
 The ghost always appears in Edwardian nightdress, and has been seen walking in the cloisters of the north and south courtyards.